petrjon900/petrjon900/README.md

 * On the affected server the attackers disabled defender reason why the application wasnt detected.
 I went into group policy and renabled defender and turned on virus scanning and protection.
 * I ran a scan which picked up the XMRig miner and removed the application
 * I then went into the firewall and blocked traffic to and from the port the attackers were using to communicate
-* After remidiating the incident i suggested that a EDR solution be implemented  and more user training to spot phishing emails to prevent this from reoccuring
+* After remediating the incident i suggested that a EDR solution be implemented  and more user training to spot phishing emails to prevent this from reoccuring

 **Network Merger and Implementation Plan (WGU-D82)**